 Whole Health Institute

-Established in 2020 and based in Bentonville, Arkansas, the Whole Health Institute and Chopra Library is a non-profit organization founded by Alice Walton to radically redesign the systems that impact health and well-being with the ultimate goal of making whole-person, person-centered care affordable and accessible to everyone.
+Established in 2020 and based in Bentonville, Arkansas, the Whole Health Institute is a non-profit organization founded by Alice Walton to radically redesign the systems that impact health and well-being with the ultimate goal of making whole-person, person-centered care affordable and accessible to everyone.
 Whole Health empowers and equips people to take charge of their physical, mental and spiritual health and live a full and meaningful life.
 Visit wholehealth.org to learn more about the institute and browse a growing list of resources including a self-guided Health Reflection Tool and daily Mind-Body Live exercises.